jdpodgurski/Wicked_Problems/README.md

 ● Hobbies: hiking, biking, baseball, bowling, card games, video games

-● I think Sadler is better than Caf

-● I’m a night person

 ● My favorite chip/snack is Hint of Lime tortilla chips

 ### Here's a picture of me